(RUSSIA, 1856-1900 – continued)

 Nicholas Alexandrovich Romanov was coronated "Emperor and Autocrat of All the Russias."
 He complained that he was not ready to be tsar and, it is said, burst into tears.
-He had little interest in ideas, but he began to model his rule after that of his father, Alexander III, and to adhere to ritual and ceremony.
+He had little interest in ideas, but he tried to model his rule after that of his father, Alexander III, and to adhere to ritual and ceremony.

 Nicholas visited churches across his land, venerating saints, and where he appeared, devout Russians followed the custom of falling to their knees at the sight of him and his entourage – a moment of silence usually followed by roaring cheers.
 Those allowed close enough to him and allowed to address him would, on their knees, kiss his hand with fervent expressions of loyalty.

 Russia's wealthy merchants did not lobby for a voice in government as had merchants in the West.
 Many of them were from the "Old Believer" families, risen from poverty and frugal.
 Largely they accepted the policies of their tsar, aiming their hostilities instead at would-be business competition from Western Europeans, from Poles and Jews.
 They remained actively associated with the Orthodox Church and supported, or at least did not criticize, Russia's imperialism.

 So great was the turmoil and the chatter, so unearthly the hours kept, so furious the quarrels, that it became commonplace in hospitable Geneva and Zurich to see advertisements reading: "Roomers Wanted, No Russians." note86

 The most influential Marxist was George Plekhanov, living in exile in Switzerland.
 He became one of the founders of the League for the Emancipation of Labor – the beginnings of what became Russia's organization of Social Democrats.
-Plekhanov criticized anarchists, narodniks and Blanquists for not understanding that socialism could not be superimposed upon the present but instead would need to wait for more capitalist and industrial development.
+Plekhanov criticized anarchists, Narodniks and Blanquists for not understanding that socialism could not be superimposed upon the present but instead would need to wait for more capitalist and industrial development.

-Russia's population reached 135.6 million at the end of the century – compared to 41.1 million for Britain, 56 million for Germany, and 75.9 million for the United States. [note] Its armed forces had 1,162,000 personnel, compared to Germany's 524,000 and 96,000 for the United States. [note] But Russia remained predominately rural.
+At the end of the century, Russia's population reached 135.6 million, compared to 41.1 million for Britain, 56 million for Germany, and 75.9 million for the United States.
+Russia's armed forces had 1,162,000 personnel, compared to Germany's 524,000 and 96,000 for the United States.
+But Russia remained predominately rural.
 Approximately 80 percent of Russia's working population was associated with agriculture.
-Its per capita manufacturing output was only 15 percent of Britain's – compared to the 65 percent of Britain's per capita output in the United States. [note]
+Its per capita manufacturing output was only 15 percent of Britain's – compared to the 65 percent of Britain's per capita output in the United States. note88

 The century ended with many Russians holding a romantic notion of the expansion to the Siberian Far East – which had become a part of Russia proper.
-In a popular book titled The Conquest of Siberia, the author, Ermak, described the people migrating into Siberia as "strong, with a powerful spirit."
+In a popular book titled The Conquest of Siberia, the author, Alexander Ermak, described the people migrating into Siberia as "strong, with a powerful spirit."
 Life in Siberia, he wrote, was tough.
 While people in Western Europe viewed expansion by Russians as sinister, Russians commonly viewed their expansion as glorious and the product of bravery and fortitude.

-Copyright © 2003-2011 by Frank E. Smitha.
+Copyright © 2003-2015 by Frank E. Smitha.
 All rights reserved.